sydechen/comp560-a1/README.md

 Executing will print the backtracking search solution followed by attempting the local search solution.

-If on Windows and python is not added to PATH, replace the `python` command with the path to your python interpreter eg.
+If your are on Windows and python is not added to PATH, replace the `python` command with the path to your python interpreter eg.
 `$ C:\Users\UserName\AppData\Local\Programs\Python\Python38\python.exe main.py <path\to\inputfile.txt>`